-In ALL girls' and boys' dual matches and tournament matches the twelve (12) point tie-breaker system of play shall be used
+In all girls' and boys' dual matches and tournament matches the twelve (12) point tie-breaker system of play shall be used.
+See regulations regarding exceptions due to extreme weather conditions.

 The following system shall be used in a tie-break set.